This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Thread Counts and Their Effects

-- 30-weight threads add bold texture.
+- 30-weight threads create bold design texture for statement pieces

 Overcoming Thread Color Matching Challenges